-Grading Policy and Repeat Course Policy: The Developmental Studies program will adhere to the grading scale of the institution.
+Grading Policy and Repeat Course Policy: Developmental Mathematics Studies will adhere to the grading scale of the institution.
 A grade of "C" or better is required to progress out of any Developmental Studies course.
 A student who receives a grade below "C" has the option of repeating the course one time for credit.
-Students who do not successfully complete a required Developmental Studies course in two attempts will be asked to leave the University.
+Students who do not successfully complete a required developmental studies course in two attempts will be asked to leave the University.
 Students who earn a D, F, FN, or W in a Developmental Studies course may not use subsequent placement exam results to continue to the next course.

-GPA and Graduation Requirements: Semester hours earned in Developmental Studies courses are used for computing the University of Pikeville grade point average (GPA) and for determining athletic eligibility and financial aid awards.
-They may not be used to satisfy the Associate or Baccalaureate degree semester-hour requirements for graduation.
+GPA and Graduation Requirements: Semester hours earned in developmental studies courses are used for computing the University of Pikeville grade point average (GPA) and for determining athletic eligibility and financial aid awards.
+They cannot be used to satisfy the Associate or Baccalaureate degree semester-hour requirements for graduation.